 Warren County woman accused of stabbing 3-year-old child files suggestion of incompetency

 Apr.
-19—A Warren County woman accused of stabbing a three-year-boy last month filed a suggestion of incompetency late last week which led a Warren County Common Pleas Court judge to order a forensic evaluation of her during her arraignment hearing.
+19—A Warren County woman accused of stabbing a 3-year-boy last month filed a suggestion of incompetency late last week, which led a Warren County Common Pleas Court judge during her arraignment hearing to order a forensic evaluation.

-Xiaoyan Zhu, 46, of Deerfield Twp. appeared in court Monday on charges of attempted aggravated murder, a first-degree felony, and two counts of felonious assault, a second-degree felony, in connection with the stabbing of a 3-year-old neighbor on March 4.
+Xiaoyan Zhu, 46, of Deerfield Twp., appeared in court Monday on charges of attempted aggravated murder, a first-degree felony, and two counts of felonious assault, a second-degree felony, in connection to the March 4 stabbing of a 3-year-old neighbor.

-Judge Donald E. Oda II continued her bond at $1 million, cash, surety or 10%.
-He also placed conditions on Zhu if she was able to post bond that includes electronic monitoring, a no contact order with the alleged victim or family and a protection order.
+Judge Donald E. Oda II continued her bond at $1 million cash, surety or 10%.
+He also placed conditions on Zhu if she was able to post bond that includes electronic monitoring, a no contact order with the child or his family and a protection order.

-Assistant Prosecutor Travis Vieux alleged that Zhu repeated stabbed the three-year-old boy nine times with a ceramic knife.
-He said three of the alleged knife stabs penetrated the boy's coat with two cutting into his back and one to his neck.
-Vieux said the boy is recovering but the knife tip remains in his body near his spine and is under evaluation by his doctors.
+Assistant Prosecutor Travis Vieux said that Zhu stabbed the 3-year-old boy nine times with a ceramic knife.
+He said three of the stabs penetrated the boy's coat with two cutting into his back and one to his neck.
+Vieux said the boy is recovering but the knife tip remains inside his body near his spine and that it is under evaluation by his doctors.

 The incident was reported by Zhu's daughter during an online classroom session with her teacher, who then called 911.